Your son

 and because of all of that,

-could nothing
+how nothing

-be a place
+became a place

 that exists.